z4cH3r/Polar-X/README.md

 # What is Polar X?
-Polar X is a index page designed for source communities.
+Polar X is a index page designed for gmod communities.

 # Whats Included?
 - Portal Buttons.